Bar Mitsva: Ashkenazi Inspiration, Sephardic Adaptation

 The pinnacle moment of most bar and bat mitsva celebrations today is a speech given by the young boy or girl.
-This practice has become such a fixture of the Jewish coming of age celebration that its format is almost formulaic: the child, now turned Jewish adult, thanks family, teachers, and friends—especially those who have come from near and far to celebrate this special day—and shares a kernel of Jewish wisdom with the audience.
+This practice has become such a fixture of the Jewish coming-of-age celebration that its cadence is almost formulaic: the child, now turned Jewish adult, thanks family, teachers, and friends — especially those who have come from near and far to celebrate this special day — and shares a kernel of Jewish wisdom with the audience.

 Yet until relatively recently, the bar mitsva was hardly the formal and often elaborate ceremony it is today.
 This is particularly true among Sephardic Jews.
 How, when, and why did Jews from the Ottoman Empire and the communities they established in the United States develop the practice of the bar mitsva speech?